integrityph/SatochipApplet/SatoChip APDU Standard.md

 **Note**:  PIN 0 has to be verified before this instruction in requested or the card will return `SW_UNAUTHORIZED` (`0x9c06`) error.

+**Note**: When using this instruction, the limit for the maximum amount without 2FA verification is ignored and you have to always do the 2FA verification.

 **INS**: `0x7a`

 **P1**: key number or `0xff` for the last derived Bip32 extended key